SERVICES

 We recognise that to live well, free from addiction, that this is not just simply a matter of assisting you on a pathway to recover and integrate into community but that this comes with the understanding that it will require change in a number of aspects of an individual’s life.

-This treatment model is based on a self-help approach and the evidence that the community is the primary influencer for promoting positive personal growth.
+This model is based on a self-help approach and the evidence that the community is the primary influencer for promoting positive personal growth.
 Participants actively engage in the program and provide support to fellow participants within a therapeutic community environment.

-Living Well Residential Program
+Living Well Recovery Program

-If this is not the case, please call us to discuss options on 0400 295 238.
+Whatever your financial circumstances, please call us to discuss options on 0400 295 238.

 Program Elements

-• Treatment plans based on individual needs
+• Individualised care plans based on needs

-• Multidisciplinary care and case management
+• Supported care and case management

-• Therapeutic groups
+• Peer-to-peer support groups

 • Facilitated links to community self-help groups